Funding for Westcountry Charities, Community Groups & Schools

 How to apply?

-All applications must be made via our online application form and must be submitted before the deadline if you wish it to be considered at a specific meeting.
-The Trust is currently very oversubscribed so the deadline date and time are strictly being enforced.
-The application form can be found on our Apply For Funding page – please read through all the information on that page before using the form.
+All applications must be submitted via our online application form before the stated deadline to be considered at a specific meeting.
+As the Trust is currently oversubscribed, deadlines are strictly enforced.
+The application form is available on our Apply for Funding page; please read all information on that page before applying.

-All grant payments are made via BACS and you must be able to provide proof of your organisation’s bank details with your application.
-We require you to acknowledge safe receipt of the funds and to complete a short online monitoring report if requested.
+Grant payments are made by BACS, and proof of your organisation’s bank details must be provided with your application.
+You will be required to confirm receipt of funds and may need to complete a short online monitoring report 6 months after grant payment.

-The Trust’s financial year runs from April to March and we can only consider one application per organisation per year (successful or unsuccessful) in order to be fair to all applicants.
-If your application is withdrawn prior to the meeting, you can re-apply at any point.
+The Trust’s financial year runs from April to March.
+To ensure fairness, we normally consider only one application per organisation per year, whether successful or unsuccessful.
+If an application is withdrawn before the meeting, you may reapply at any time.

 Latest from the Trust